 - The port originated adjacent to the old city center.
 Since it began as a fishing port in the 15th century, Rotterdam became a major commercial port in the 19th century, handling the trade of the Dutch colonial empire.
 It became one of the first global ports, a tradition that remains today as Rotterdam is the maritime gateway to continental Western Europe.
 With the growth of industrial activity in its hinterland, especially in the Ruhr (Germany) in the Nineteenth Century, the port began to expand downriver with a westward migration along the Rhine and towards the North Sea.
 Bulk transshipment facilities were added in the 1920s and followed by petrochemical facilities in the 1930s.
 The port became one of Europe’s main oil transshipment and processing facility; a role still assumed today as Rotterdam is the world’s largest petrochemical complex.
 The importance of the port resulted in its destruction during World War II.

-- After 1945 there was some re-building of the larger older docks on the south bank of the river, but the major emphasis was creating new facilities further downriver at Botlek.
+- After 1945, there was some re-building of the larger older docks on the south bank of the river, but the major emphasis was creating new facilities further downriver at Botlek.

 - Subsequent traffic growth in the 1990s resulted in the port authority proposing a new facility further out in the North Sea: Maasvlatke II.
-After years of opposition by environmentalists, the project began construction in 2008 and was made available in 2013.
+After years of opposition from environmentalists, the project began construction in 2008 and was made available in 2013.
 The first container terminal opened in 2015.
-By 2030 this phase is expected to be completed, leaving the Port of Rotterdam with few other options to grow outside the reconversion of existing facilities.
+By 2030, this phase is expected to be completed, leaving the Port of Rotterdam with few other options to grow outside the reconversion of existing facilities.